What Are the Advantages and Disadvantages of On-Grid Solar Systems? What Are the Advantages and Disadvantages of On-Grid Solar Systems?

 Disadvantages of On-Grid Solar Systems

-While the advantages of on-grid solar systems seem compelling, these setups also come with setbacks, such as high upfront costs, grid dependence, inconsistent energy production, space requirements, and high maintenance and upkeep.
-Let's talk about each of these in detail:
+While the benefits are compelling, on-grid setups also come with trade-offs.
+This includes high upfront costs, grid dependence, inconsistent energy production, space requirements, and ongoing maintenance and upkeep.
+Let’s talk about each of these in detail:

 High Initial Cost